chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * Add a `guard_interpreter` attribute to the `Chef::Resource` class that can take a symbol that corresponds to the name of a Chef resource derived from `Chef::Resource::Script`.
-This resource will be used to evaluate the script command passed to the guard.
+This guard interpreter resource will be used to evaluate the script command passed to the guard.
-* Truth or false hood of such a guard is determined by whether the resource evaluating the script guard is updated, i.e. runs the script without raising an exception and without the script returning a non-succcess code (0 is the default expected success exit code of the script interpreter).
+* Truth or falsehood of such a guard is determined by whether the resource evaluating the script guard is updated, i.e. runs the script without raising an exception and without the script returning a non-success code (0 is the default expected success exit code of the script interpreter).
+* Parameters passed in hash format after the guard command string are interpreted as attributes to be set for the guard interpreter resource instance.
-* Ensure that the guard interpreter resource is not executed using the run context of the resource that contains the guard attribute.
+* The guard interpreter resource is executed outside of the containing resource's run context.
 * Enable inheritance of attributes from a given resource A for any resource B executed as part of a block passed to a guard attribute of resource
 * Add a `convert_boolean_return` attribute to the `powershell_script` resource